Essay On Birds in English: 10 Lines and Paragraph

 My Favorite Bird

-My favorite bird is the majestic peacock.
-With its stunning tail feathers, the peacock displays a mesmerizing dance during courtship.
-It symbolizes beauty, grace, and pride.
-The vibrant colors and intricate patterns on its feathers leave me in awe of the wonders of nature.
-Birds are an integral part of our ecosystem, providing us with both aesthetic and ecological benefits.
+My favourite bird is the majestic peacock.
+With its stunning tail feathers, the peacock displays a mesmerising dance during courtship.
+It symbolises beauty, grace, and pride.
+The vibrant colours and intricate patterns on its feathers leave me in awe of the wonders of nature.
+Birds are integral to our ecosystem, providing aesthetic and ecological benefits.
 They teach us to appreciate the diversity and beauty of the natural world.
-Let us cherish and protect these wonderful creatures to ensure a harmonious coexistence on our planet.
+Let us cherish and protect these beautiful creatures to ensure a harmonious coexistence on our planet.

 Amazing Facts About Birds For Children

-Children love interesting trivia.
+Children love exciting trivia.
 Here are some amazing bird facts:

-- The smallest bird in the world is the Bee Hummingbird, which is less than 2.5 inches long.
+- The smallest bird in the world is the Bee Hummingbird, less than 2.5 inches long (1).

-- The largest bird is the Ostrich, standing up to 9 feet tall.
+- The largest bird is the Ostrich, standing up to 9 feet tall (2).

-- Penguins are birds that cannot fly but are excellent swimmers.
+- Penguins are birds that cannot fly but are excellent swimmers (5).

 What Will Your Child Learn From the Essay on Birds?